springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 	Number of outlier (out of 83.0 us..99.6 us): 7

-Or you could render an histogram in text mode using the *perf hist* command as follows:
+Or you could render an histogram in text mode using the *pyperf hist* command as follows:

-	python -m perf hist bench.json
+	python -m pyperf hist bench.json
 	86.5 us:  3 ################
 	87.6 us:  5 ##########################
 	88.7 us: 15 ###############################################################################